Moduli space of genus one curves on cubic threefold: Preliminaries

 We denote by $\mu_\alpha^{\max}(\CE)$ the maximal slope of any torsion-free subsheaf, i.e. $\mu_\alpha^{\max}(\CE) = \mu_\alpha(\CF_1)$ and $\mu_\alpha^{\min}(\CE)$ the minimal slope of any torsion-free quotient, i.e. $\mu_\alpha^{\min}(\CE) = \mu_\alpha(\CE/\CF_{k-1})$.
 If $Z$ is a smooth projective curve, then we take $\alpha$ to be the fundamental class of $Z$ and simply write $SP(\CE)$. }

 {\theorem[Grauert-M\"ulich] \cite[Theorem 6.5]{LRT25} Let $X$ be a smooth projective variety.
 Let $W$ be a variety equipped with a generically finite morphism $W \to \overline{M}_{g,0}(X)$.
 Let $p : U_W \to W$ denote the universal family over $W$ with evaluation map $ev_W : U_W \to X$.
-Assume that a general map parametrized by $W$ has smooth connected domain, that $ev_W$ is dominant, that the general fibre of the composition of the normalization map for $U_W$ with $ev_W$ is connected, and that a general fibre of $p$ is contained in the locus where $ev_W$ is flat.
-Let $C$ denote a general fibre of $U_W \to W$ equipped with the induced morphism $s : C \to X$.
+Denote by $C$ a general fibre of $p$ with an induced morphism $s: C\to X$.
+Assume that $C$ is smooth, that $ev_W$ is dominant, that the general fibre of $ev_W$ is irreducible, and that $C$ is contained in the locus where $ev_W$ is flat.

-Suppose that $\CE$ is a torsion free sheaf on $X$ of rank $r$ that is semistable with respect to $s$.
+Suppose that $\CE$ is a torsion free sheaf on $X$ of rank $r$ that is semistable with respect to $s_*C$.
 Write the Harder Narasimhan filtration of $s^*\CE$ as

 Let $t$ be the length of the torsion part of $N_s$, let $\CG$ be the subsheaf of $(N_s)_{tf}$ generated by global sections, let $M_{\CG}$ denote the syzygy bundle of $\CG$, and let $V$ be the tangent space to $W$ at $s$.
 Let $q$ be the dimension of the cokernel of the composition